Simulating Classroom Education with LLM-Empowered Agents

 \textbf{\textit{Assistant Agent (ID, EC, CM)}}: Given the classroom history $H$, the assistant is responsible to supplement teaching information, participate in discussion, maintain the discipline and continuity of the class, and enhance student learning efficiency.

-\paragraph{Classmate Agents} This type of agents are incorporated in addition to the teaching agents with distinct personality traits to better simulate traditional one-to-many classrooms, performing peer student roles.
-In this paper, we initialize $4$ typical classmates, while users can also freely customize and deploy more interesting classmate agents on the platform.
+\paragraph{Classmate Agents} This type of agents are incorporated in addition to the teaching agents with distinct personality traits to perform peer student roles.
+In this paper, we initialize $4$ typical classmates, while users can also freely customize more interesting classmate agents on the platform.

 \textbf{\textit{Class Clown (TI, EC, CM)}}: This agent is designed to initiate ideas, enliven the atmosphere, help the user as a peer, and help the teachers to guide the class direction when the user is distracted.